 The proposed activities are expected to require several round-trip supply and crew vessel trips per week.
 Deep-diving whales may be more vulnerable to vessel strikes given the longer surface period required to recover from extended deep dives (Laist et al., 2001; van Waerebeek et al., 2007).
-The operator will comply with the 2025 NMFS BiOp Vessel Strike Avoidance and Injured and/or Dead Aquatic Protected Species Reporting Protocols and Vessel Transit within the Rice's Whale Area Protocols, which appreciably reduces the likelihood of marine mammal vessel strikes associated with the proposed activity by requiring the use of visual observers, vessel speed restrictions, and vessel separation distances.
+The operator will comply with the NMFS 2021 Amended ITS Appendix C: "Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols," which appreciably reduces the likelihood of marine mammal vessel strikes associated with the proposed activity by requiring the use of visual observers, vessel speed restrictions, and vessel separation distances (BP, 2025).
 The accepted reasonable and prudent measures agreement (RPA) for the Rice's whale requires vessel restrictions in the event any service vessel transits the Rice's whale area to get to the lease block.
 Any BOEM/BSEE-authorized or -permitted activity occurring within the EPA is subject to a step-down review with NMFS per the 2025 BiOp.
-Thus, given operator adherence to the 2025 NMFS BiOp, acute and chronic effects on marine mammals from vessel strike are expected to be minor.
+Thus, given operator adherence to the NMFS 2025 BiOp, acute and chronic effects on marine mammals from vessel strike are expected to be minor.